Chloe Butler

 Chloe Butler (born 11 April 1987) is a female rugby union player and former gridiron football player.

 Early life

 Butler grew up on a cattle property in Croydon, Queensland, Australia.
-Butler moved to Canberra, was a Canberra Raiders cheerleader, and started out in running and gymnastics before getting injured.
+Butler, who started out in running and gymnastics before getting injured, moved to Canberra to train at the AIS when she also become a Canberra Raiders cheerleader, and left Canberra in 2010 to pursue opportunities in the first season of the Lingerie Football League (LFL).